Genesis 21 – The Birth of Isaac

 a.
 The child grew and was weaned: Some ancients say children were not weaned until 12 years of age and some say five years, but the most reliable research indicates an age of three.
 Isaac was young.

 b.
-And Sarah saw the son of Hagar…scoffing: This conflict between the two sons was almost inevitable, even though they were some 13 years apart.
-Abraham found it hard to agree with Sarah’s complaint when he did not want to reject his son, Ishmael.
+And Sarah saw the son of Hagar… scoffing: This conflict between the two sons was almost inevitable, even though they were approximately 13 years apart in age.
+Abraham found it hard to agree with Sarah’s complaint, when he did not want to reject his son through Hagar, Ishmael.

 i.
 Notice the conflict came from Ishmael unto Isaac.
 Ishmael was the one scoffing at Isaac.
-Galatians 4:22-29 describes for us a spiritual application of this conflict between Isaac (the son born of the promise) and Ishmael (the son born of the flesh).
+In Galatians 4:22-29, the Apostle Paul used this conflict as an illustration of the conflict between those born of the promise and those born of the flesh.

 ii.
 In Galatians 4, the Jewish legalists who troubled the Galatians protested they were children of Abraham and thus blessed.
 Paul admitted they were children of Abraham, but they were like Ishmael, not Isaac!
 The legalists claimed Abraham as their father.
 Paul asked who was their mother, Hagar or Sarah?
 Ishmael was born of a slave, and born according to the flesh.
 Isaac was born of a freewoman, and born according to promise.
 Even so, the legalists promoted a relationship with God based in bondage and according to the flesh.
 The true gospel of grace offers liberty in Jesus Christ and is a promise received by faith.

 iii.
-Even as Ishmael and his descendants have persecuted Isaac and his descendants, we should not be surprised that the modern-day people who follow God in the flesh persecute those who follow God in faith through the promise.
+Even as Ishmael and his descendants have persecuted Isaac and his descendants, we should not be surprised that the modern-day people who follow God, yet in reliance upon human strength and wisdom (the flesh), do in fact persecute those who follow God in faith through the promise.